phillipmerriman/Horiseon-html-css-refactor/README.md

 # HORISEON HTML CSS REFACTOR
-This is the first homework assignment for UofM Bootcamp.
 The objective is to reformat the code into semantic elements, adding accessible alt attributes to the images, adding comments to the css, consolidating the css, etc.

 ## Deployed Application
 You can see the deployed application here: https://phillipmerriman.github.io/Horiseon-html-css-refactor/

 ## Motivation
-This projects main goal is to get myself used to, and comfortable with, writing semantic, organized and informative code so that other developers who come in contact with my code will know exactly what is going on and what does what, etc.
+This projects main goal is updating the code to be semantic, organized and informative so that other developers who come in contact with the code will know exactly what is going on and what does what, etc.

 ## Screenshots
 ![image of deployed app](/images/phillipmerriman.github.io_homework-1_.png)